lionsharecapital/lionshare-desktop/README.md

 ## Donate

 Lionshare is an open source side project.
-To support development and keep servers running, you can donate using Bitcoin and Ethereum:
+To support development and keep our server running, you can donate using Bitcoin and Ethereum:

 - Bitcoin: `14cYsomReqcsznbKTuW6Mh91uZm2j2AF5B`
 - Ethereum: `0xbBC664b891D6Fc7EBF516594D690e370C5C32A9f`